luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == Videos by type <videos-by-type>

+*IDEAS*
 - We investigate the broad types of video content published by each party to connect this with popularity and hopefully see some differences between AfD and the rest.
   - Potential types are: politische Rede (mostly Bundestag), Demo-Rede, Diskussionsrunde, Promo-Video, Fernsehbeitrag?,
+- Just cluster the videos and hand-annotate the clusters.
+There are probably not that many different recurring video types.
+  - but on what would we cluster?
+Video length, Video title, ...

 == Populism and Popularity <populism-and-popularity>